 World famous and for good reason, burgers never fail to seduce me into a non-vegan lifestyle.
-But I’m not talking about boring fast food burgers, I mean real, home-made, fully-loaded beef burgers with all the fixings.
+But I’m not talking about boring fast food burgers, I mean real, home-made and fully-loaded like this bacon cheeseburger with all the fixings.
 Crispy bacon, fried mushrooms, caramelized onions, fresh lettuce, juicy tomatoes and loaded with sharp cheddar cheese.
 Or whatever your favourite topping is!

 1. The Right Beef